Residents of the Canary Islands, Ceuta and Melilla

 The seller's refusal to issue the DER, which it is legally and statutorily obliged to do, could be considered a tax dispute for the purposes of allowing the consultant to file the corresponding economic-administrative claim before the Economic-Administrative Court.

-Neither the VAT nor the IGIC regulations regulate this period.
-However, it should be noted that the traveller's request may entail the seller's obligation to rectify the transferred fees, for which he has a maximum period of 4 years from the moment in which the Tax corresponding to the operation was accrued.
+Neither the regulations of the VAT nor of the IGIC regulate this period.
+However, it should be noted that the traveler's request may require the seller to rectify the transferred fees, for which they have a maximum period of 4 years from the moment in which the Tax corresponding to the operation was accrued.
+According to the above, the traveler must submit the endorsed DER before four years have elapsed since the accrual of the operation documented therein, so that said supplier can comply with the obligation to rectify the transferred fees recorded therein.
+After this period, the supplier will not be obliged to rectify these fees or return the amount thereof.